samlev/docs/billing.md

 > {note} These methods are also available on any `Laravel\Cashier\Invoice` object.
 However, when invoked on an `Invoice` object, the methods will determine the exemption status at the time the invoice was created.

+<a name="subscription-stripe-tax"></a>
+#### Enabling Stripe Tax

+It's also possible instead of configuring tax rates manually, to let Stripe calculate the taxes for you.
+[Stripe Tax](https://stripe.com/tax) allows a transaction to automatically apply the correct taxes for you without you needing to configure anything.
+You can enable it using the `withTax` method when creating a subscription:

+    use Illuminate\Http\Request;

+    Route::post('/user/subscribe', function (Request $request) {
+        $request->user()->newSubscription('default')
+            ->withTax()
+            ->create($request->paymentMethodId);

+        // ...
+    });

+With this method, your customer's invoice will have taxes applied automatically.

+It's important to say that for this feature to work properly, your customer needs to have its details filled out in Stripe properly.
+Their name, address and Tax ID needs to be set for Stripe to be able to calculate the taxes properly.
+You may use the [syncing customer data](#syncing-customer-data-with-stripe) method and the [Tax ID](#tax-ids) methods to do that.

+Stripe Tax is currently invite-only.

 <a name="subscription-anchor-date"></a>
 ### Subscription Anchor Date